On General Principal Symmetric Ideals: Dimension of maximal -generated submodules

-\end{thm} \begin{proof} Since $\#\lambda=2$, we can write $\lambda=(n-p,p)$ for some $p\geq 1$.
-We first determine $K_{\lambda,\mu}$ and $f^\lambda$.
+{\em Case 4:} Suppose that $m=2$ and $\lambda_2\leq\mu_\ell$.
+Then $\lambda=(n-p,p)$ for some $p\geq 1$.
 Since we know the general shape of $\lambda$, we can use the \hyperref[Hook Length Formula]{Hook Length Formula} to compute $f^\lambda$.
 The hook lengths follow a straightforward pattern which we illustrate below.

 \ytableausetup{boxsize=5em}